All blog posts

 5 min read

-On April 1, 2023, deposits will become mandatory in the Netherlands.
-This measure is intended to reduce the amount of litter in the Netherlands and improve the recycling of plastic bottles.
-In this blog post, we give you answers to all the pressing questions surrounding this new legislation.
+Deposits will become mandatory in the Netherlands on April 1, 2023.
+This measure is intended to reduce litter in the Netherlands and improve the recycling of plastic bottles.
+In this blog post, we'll answer all your pressing questions about this new legislation.

 What is deposit money?

-Deposit is a fee paid when purchasing a product, such as a plastic bottle.
-When the consumer returns the empty bottle to a drop-off point, he or she is refunded the deposit amount.
-The purpose of deposits is to encourage consumers to return their empty bottles so they can be recycled.
+A deposit is a fee paid upon purchase of a product, such as a plastic bottle.
+When consumers return the empty bottle to a collection point, they receive the deposit back.
+The purpose of the deposit is to encourage people to return their empty bottles so they can be recycled.

 Why will deposits be required?